JJoddyZZ/bookstore-rest-api-go/README.md

 # bookstore-rest-api-go

-An example of an api using Gorilla Mux and a controller-service-repository pattern.
+An example of an REST api using Gorilla Mux and a controller-service-repository pattern.

 ## Execute